 “If that water is so powerful, why don’t you have some in reserve?”

 “It’s not the water itself.
 It’s about the divine ritual.
-After you’re prepared I will cast a spell on you, which will start to grow stronger during the pilgrimage.
-Each step is part of this ritual and will build up a reservoir of magic power, I’ll harness later to dispel the curse.”
+After you made your preparations, I will cast a spell on you, which will start to grow stronger during the pilgrimage.
+Each step is part of this ritual and will build up a reservoir of magic power which I’ll harness later to dispel the curse.”

 Basically, it’s not about the water, but the quest itself.

 First, I can hire people to protect me, I don’t have to do it alone.